Degrassi: The Next Generation season 9: Recurring cast

-Beginning this season, Stefan Brogren, Miriam McDonald, Shane Kippel, and Cassie Steele are the only original cast members to still appear in the series.

-Joining the main cast are Annie Clark, Jahmil French, Landon Liboiron, and Jessica Tyler as Fiona Coyne (12 episodes), Dave Turner (12 episodes), Declan Coyne (18 episodes), and Jenna Middleton (17 episodes).

-The five actors from season eight who did not return this season are Sarah Barrable-Tishauer as Liberty Van Zandt, Lauren Collins as Paige Michalchuk, Marc Donato as Derek Haig, Jake Epstein as Craig Manning, and Stacey Farber as Ellie Nash.
-All left the series, while Sarah Barrable-Tishauer, Nina Dobrev, Adamo Ruggiero, and Evan Williams all guest starred this season.

 Crew

 Season nine was produced by Epitome Pictures in association with CTV.
 Funding was provided by The Canadian Film or Video Production Tax Credit and the Ontario Film and Television Tax Credit, the Canadian Television Fund and BCE-CTV Benefits, The Shaw Television Broadcast Fund, the Independent Production Fund, Mountain Cable Program, and RBC Royal Bank.

 Linda Schuyler, co-creator of the Degrassi franchise and CEO of Epitome Pictures, served as an executive producer with her husband, and President of Epitome Pictures, Stephen Stohn.
 Brendon Yorke is also credited as an executive producer again.
 David Lowe was the producer, and Stephanie Cohen the supervising producer.
 As well as playing Snake Simpson, Stephen Brogren also served as a producer, and, for the first time, directed episodes, after previously writing, producing, and directing the exclusive online series Degrassi Minis.
 The casting director was Stephanie Gorin, and the editor was D. Gillian Truster.

 The executive story editor was Sarah Glinski, and Matt Heuther the story editor.
 The script supervisor was Nancy Markle.
 Episode writers for the season are Duana Taha and Brendon Yorke.
 The director of photography was Jim Westenbrink, and the director was Phil Earnshaw.